LukasJoswiak/etch/README.md

 $ hugo server -t etch
 ```

+Use the [sample configuration](https://github.com/LukasJoswiak/etch/wiki/Configuration#sample-configuration) as a starting point.
+See the [configuration](https://github.com/LukasJoswiak/etch/wiki/Configuration) page for more info.

 Read the [wiki](https://github.com/LukasJoswiak/etch/wiki) to learn about more options.

-***Note**: if you are using Netlify to host your site, you must [add Etch as a submodule](https://gohugo.io/hosting-and-deployment/hosting-on-netlify/#use-hugo-themes-with-netlify) instead of cloning.*